Bootstrapping a Powerful Mixed Portmanteau Test for Time Series: Computational Study

-where $\epsilon_t$'s are independent $\mathcal{N}(0,1)$.
-The first four models are analyzed by \cite{Keenan1985} (see also \cite{PR2002,PR2006}), whereas the other models are the M15-M18 models studied by \cite{ZM2019}.
-For each model, $10,000$ replications of several sample sizes are generated and an \AR($p$) model was fitted to the data, where $p\in\{1,2,3,4\}$ is selected by the Akaike information criterion (AIC) \citep{Akaike1974}.
-The powers of the statistics $C_m, Q_{12}, Q_{22},Q_{22}^{w},M_{22}^{w}$, and $\tilde{D}_{22}$ are calculated at several lag values $m$.
-In Table \ref{tab:nonlinearmodels}, we report the results based on sample sizes $n=100,300$ and $m=7,14$, and 24.
-As seen in the table, the power of the proposed statistics is, always, much larger than the other statistics and in many models (see models 1, 6, 7, and 8 at sample size 100 and lag 7), the increase in power of $C_m$ with respect to the best of the other tests can exceed 600\% (Model 7, $n=100, m=24$).
+The next study considers detecting some nonlinear processes studied in the literature.
+Data is generated from the following five processes:

-We also analyze the performance of the proposed test statistic in detecting nonlinearity in Threshold Autoregressive (\TAR) models \citep{Tong1978,Tong1983,Tong1990,Tsay1989}.
-The two-regime \AR(1) model is defined as
+where $\varepsilon_t$'s are a sequence of independent and identically distributed innovations.
+The first three models are analyzed by \cite{Keenan1985} (see also \cite{PR2002,PR2006}), whereas the other models are studied in \cite{ZM2019}.
+The nonlinear process is then fit with an \AR($p$) where $p$ is selected using the Akaike Information Criterion (AIC) and statistics are calculated based on the estimated residuals.
+To study the robustness of the statistics we generate the innovations from a Skewed Students' $t$-distribution and utilize the RWB algorithm for all the statistics.